codebysarah/codebysarah.github.io/README.md

 Hi!
-This is a little react app, built with [Create React App](https://github.com/facebook/create-react-app) and deployed on Github Pages.
+This is a little React app deployed on Github Pages.

 ## How To Deploy a React App on your Github Pages User Page